-Jan Sedlák is currently doing his PhD at Masaryk University.
-He received his Master's degree in Applied informatics in 2016 and defended his master thesis, which was dealing with detection and recognition of vehicle attributes, for example vehicle make and color.
+Jan Sedlák is currently completing his PhD at Masaryk University Brno.
+He received his Master's degree in Applied informatics in 2016 and defended his master thesis, which dealt with detection and recognition of vehicle attributes, for example vehicle make and colour.
 In the thesis, he compared various algorithms of machine learning, including Deep Learning, Random forest, SVM and MLMVN.
-The results were implemented into system and are used in practice.
+The results were implemented into a system and are now used in practice.
 His main field of study is machine learning and image processing.
 He is developing systems which detects various traffic situations using machine learning.
-One of his works was dealing with detection of traffic jams from publicly available traffic images from Czech Republic, which were originally used as overview camera images.
-The systems are used in real life, and they help users with route planning and also calming the traffic.
+One of his works dealt with detection of traffic jams from publicly available traffic images from the Czech Republic, which were originally used as overview camera images.
+The systems are used in real life and they help users with route planning and also calming traffic.
 Currently he is working on enhancing the algorithm for vehicle make recognition.

-Researcher Lukas Smiga is a PhD student and member of Lasaris laboratory at Faculty of Informatics, Masaryk University Brno.
-During and after his graduation he spent over 16 years with varying competencies involved in commercial scale computer software design and delivery, until his return to academic and computer science grounds.
+Researcher Lukas Smiga is a PhD student and member of the Lasaris Laboratory at the Faculty of Informatics, Masaryk University Brno.
+During and after his graduation he spent over 16 years with varying competencies involved in commercial scale computer software design and delivery, until his return to academic and computer science fields.
 His main research goal is to devise a standard method for building massively scalable event–driven cloud architecture supporting business process management software platform.
-In his approach he is utilising emerging cloud concepts like event driven computing, RESTfull principle and microservice architecture to implement requirements and practices of business process management in a scalable and holistic approach.
-His other longterm on–going academic activities include lecturing Communication & Soft Skills and Business Process Management courses.
+In his approach Smiga is utilising emerging cloud concepts like event driven computing, the RESTfull principle and microservice architecture to implement requirements and practices of business process management in a scalable and holistic approach.
+His other long-term on-going academic activities include lecturing Communication & Soft Skills and Business Process Management courses.

-Matej Hajnal received both a bachelor and a master degree in Applied Computer Science at Faculty of Informatics of Masaryk University in Brno in the field of Bioinformatics.
+Matej Hajnal received both his Bachelor’s and Master’s degree in Applied Computer Science at the Faculty of Informatics, Masaryk University Brno in the field of Bioinformatics.
 During his studies, he edited Mathematics textbook for informatics and started tutoring these courses.
-His bachelor thesis is collaboration with CEITEC biology group and solves bioinformatic problem of analysis of next-generation sequencing data for gene expression changes analysis.
+His Bachelor thesis was a collaboration with the CEITEC biology group and solves the bioinformatic problem facing analysis of next-generation sequencing data for gene expression changes analysis.
 He has been a member of Laboratory SYBILA FI MUNI since 2013.
-He is currently doctoral student and he continues work on his master thesis which was published on HSB (hybrid systems biology) this year. focuses on formal methods for modelling of signalling pathways and for this purposes collaborates with biology groups at Faculty of Medicine.
-This work is preliminary study for efficient drugs development.
-In his free time, he studies evolution biology with emphasis on work of Richard Dawkins.
+He is currently a doctoral student and continues work on his master thesis, which was published in HSB (Hybrid Systems Biology) this year.
+At present Matej focuses on formal methods for modelling of signalling pathways and for these purposes collaborates with biology groups at the Faculty of Medicine.
+This work is a preliminary study for efficient drugs development.
+In his free time, he studies evolution biology with emphasis on the work of Richard Dawkins.

 Summary of feedback